Skip to content

 Weather Station Data

-Covers regional averages.
-A station 5km away cannot capture the wind tunnel between your buildings or the heat pocket in your courtyard.
+It covers regional averages.
+A station 5 km away cannot capture the wind tunnel between your buildings or the heat pocket in your courtyard.

 Checklist Approaches

-Qualitative at best.
-"Is the site near water?" doesn't quantify flood risk.
-"Are there trees?" doesn't measure cooling effect.
+At best qualitative.
+"Is the site near water?" does not quantify flood risk.
+"Are there trees?" does not measure cooling effect.

 Desktop Studies

-Literature reviews and generic guidelines.
-Useful for context, but cannot account for the specific geometry and microclimate of your site.
+Literature reviews and generic guidelines are useful for context, but they cannot account for the specific geometry and microclimate of your site.

 What CFD Simulation Provides